 The pandemic created huge demand for tele-behavioral health and a re-tooling of practices by providers.

 What have we learned about utilization, outcomes and employee satisfaction?
 How will regulations, plan coverage and industry developments support – or create obstacles for – tele-behavioral health now and in the future?

 Sandi Stein - Chair

-Sandi Stein is the senior vice president, global head of benefits at Brown Brothers Harriman & Co., the last privately held bank in the United States.
+Sandi Stein is the senior vice president, global head of total rewards at Brown Brothers Harriman & Co., the last privately held bank in the United States.
 At BBH, which she joined in March 2012, Stein is responsible for furthering the global rewards agenda to ensure that compensation and benefits align with the organization’s overall business strategy while designing meaningful and competitive programs that motivate and support the workforce.
 She leads an award-winning, well-being program.
 Sandi is also the global chair of BBH’s Pride Network.

 Prior to joining BBH, she was vice president of global benefits, including global mobility, at NYSE Euronext, and was responsible for delivering competitive, best-in-class benefits programs for the organization and related subsidiary companies.